Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-On the other hand, Figure~\ref{fig:rag-expert} shows the behaviour of the retrieval augmented language models with the ``expert'' prompt.
+On the other hand, Figure~\ref{fig:rag-expert} shows the behavior of the retrieval augmented language models with the ``expert'' prompt.
 Tendencies remain similar, but we can highlight a larger increase in performance for text-davinci-002 in the 2021 collection.
 Its performance grows from 0.36 up to values above 0.70 with retrieval augmentation.
-Still, these experiments are not conclusive about the circumstances in which a LLM benefits from retrieval evidence.
-From our results, we can conclude that there seems not to be a consistent, clearly positive effect from prompting the LLMs with individual passages from the top 5 results.
-As a side note, we also evaluated the influence of augmenting with multiple passages.
-For example, we made tests with the first top 3 passages concatenated but, again, we obtained a mixed bag-of-results.
-In the future, it would be interesting to further explore RAG variants and the interactions among LLM complexity, types of prompts, size and variety of retrieval results, and types of health questions.
+Again, we ran statistical tests and some comparisons declared statistical significance (ChatGPT no RA vs ChatGPT + top 5 result -TREC HM 2021-, GPT-4 no RA vs GPT-4 + top 1 result -TREC HM 2021-, Llama3 no RA vs Llama3 + top 2 result -TREC HM 2022-, Llama3 no RA vs Llama3 + top 3 result -TREC HM 2022-, and MedLlama3 no RA vs MedLlama3 + top 5 result -TREC HM 2022-).
+We can conclude that there seems to be some positive signal from prompting the LLMs with SEs results, but the results are still inconclusive.